Veleka Gray

 Veleka Gray (born March 22, 1951), sometimes credited as Velekka Gray, is an American actress, best known for her roles as department store executive Vicki Paisley Cannell on Somerset, and as Mia Marriott on Love of Life from 1977 to 1980.

 Life and career

 Gray was born and raised in New Orleans, Louisiana.

 In 1970, she landed her first soap role, replacing Donna Mills in the role of Laura Donnelly Elliott on Love is a Many Splendored Thing.
 In 1974 she was cast as vixen Susan Pritchett on How To Survive A Marriage.

-In 1975 Gray joined the cast of Somerset as Victoria Paisley.
+In 1975, Gray joined the cast of Somerset as Victoria Paisley.
 Her screen partner in that role was Joel Crothers, who played Julian Cannell.
-Grey and Crothers were engaged to be married when he died in 1985.
+Gray and Crothers were engaged to be married when he died in 1985.

 In 1977, she was cast in the role of Mia Marriott on Love of Life.
 In April 1980, she originated the role of nurse Lyla Montgomery on As the World Turns.